Sticky: A (Self) Love Story: Masturbation in film, TV, and music

 The impact of masturbation on the media is explored through a series of movie clips and music.
 Film Threat founder and film critic Chris Gore states in the documentary that most instances of masturbation depicted in movies or television are seen as either grotesque or as something one wouldn't want to be caught doing.
 This comment is substantiated by clips from movies like The Exorcist and American Pie shown in the film.

 Television clips from the Seinfeld episode called "The Contest" and a clip from Sex in the City are also discussed, along with songs that make reference to masturbation in some way.
 A section in the film on Masturbation and Media includes interviews with comedian ANT, and Keith Morris, singer/songwriter formerly of Black Flag and The Circle Jerks.
-The movie features an acoustic performance of the song "I Touch Myself" played by songwriter Billy Steinberg, who is also interviewed in the documentary.
+The movie features an acoustic performance of "I Touch Myself" played by its songwriter, Billy Steinberg, who is also interviewed.